abhisakh/ResearchLLM_MultiAgent_LangGraph_RagGraph/README.md

     API->>UI: Return Final Report JSON
 ```

-## 📝 4.
-Key Design Principles
+## 🔑 Key Design Principles

 - **Memory vs. Persistence:** The ResearchState is short-term memory (volatile); it only exists while the agents are working.
-The chat_logs table is long-term memory (persistent); it stores the result of that work.
+The `chat_logs` table is long-term memory (persistent); it stores the result of that work
 - **Synchronous Response:** The data is stored in the database before the user sees it in the frontend.
-This ensures that even if the network connection drops during the response transmission, a record of the research remains.
+This ensures that even if the network connection drops during the response transmission, a record of the research remains
-- **State Cleansing:** Before the data is returned to the UI or stored in the DB, it undergoes a recursive "cleansing" to remove problematic characters that might crash the database or the browser's JSON parser.
+- **State Cleansing:** Before the data is returned to the UI or stored in the DB, it undergoes a recursive "cleansing" to remove problematic characters that might crash the database or the browser's JSON parser

 ---

-# 🏗️ Backend Architecture
+# 🗃️ Backend Architecture

 The **backend.py** module acts as the interface between the asynchronous web world and the deterministic state machine of the Research Agent.
 It manages the lifecycle of each research session, ensuring that state is initialized, executed, cleansed, and persisted.

 ## 🧬 High-Level Component Flow

 The following Mermaid diagram illustrates the request-response lifecycle, showing how the FastAPI endpoint interacts with the ThreadPool, the Vector Database, and the SQLite history log.

 ```mermaid